Rationale of Sentinel Lymph Node Mapping and Biopsy

 Lung cancer is the leading cause of cancer deaths among both men and women in the US, with an estimated 170,000 new cases and 160,000 deaths reported each year.3 Even in patients with stage I disease thought to have undergone curative resection, recurrence rates remain high at nearly 40%.4 This high incidence of recurrent disease in stage I lung cancer patients suggests that these patients are currently understaged and undertreated.
 In fact, retrospective analysis has demonstrated that nearly 15% to 20% of N0 patients harbor “occult” metastatic disease when nodes are histologically scrutinized in the manner done for breast cancer and melanoma.5 Not surprisingly, patients with occult nodal disease exhibit poorer survival and increased rates of recurrence.
 Despite all the recent clinical advances in lung cancer therapy, the best predictor of patient outcome following surgical resection remains the presence or absence of metastatic disease to lymph nodes.
 To improve survival of patients with surgically resectable lung cancer, detailed intraoperative lymph node evaluation is needed to more accurately stage patients and identify candidates for early adjuvant therapy.

 SLN mapping seeks to identify the first lymph node to harbor metastatic disease from a nearby tumor and has become an integral part of patient selection for adjuvant treatment in solid malignancies such as breast cancer and melanoma.
-The two primary benefits of SLN mapping in breast cancer and melanoma have been (1) limiting the extent of lymph node dissection ...
+The two primary benefits of SLN mapping in breast cancer and melanoma have been (1) limiting the extent of lymph ...